 See our online Admissions Handbook for more information on how to pay tuition fees, guidance on additional costs and how to arrange a salary sacrifice on your work placement salary to reduce your tax contribution.
 For any further enquiries that aren’t covered in the handbook please email firstname.lastname@example.org.

 How to apply

-Applications for the academic year 2019/20 will be open from December 2018.
-For more information, please contact firstname.lastname@example.org.
-More information on the applications process will be available online in due course.
+Applications for the academic year 2019/20 are now open.
+The deadline for the second round of applications is midnight, Monday 4 March, 2019.
+For more information, please contact email@example.com.

 Applicants are required to demonstrate talent as a designer as well as ability and motivation to complete the course successfully.
 The LSA is looking for its students to rise to the ambitious challenge set by the programme, and applicants should address the P.R.I.M.E Characteristics and P.R.I.M.E Values.

 Applicants will be expected to present a portfolio, demonstrating their ambition for the subject area and for studying at diploma level.
 Applicants need to be eligible to study in the UK for the full duration of the programme, and to be eligible to work in the UK for the duration of the work placement, according to current UK government legislation.

 For International students, as a new independent school, the London School of Architecture does not have a UK Visas and Immigration Tier 4 Licence and is therefore not able to accept students from outside the EEA.
 However, there may be unusual circumstances where non-EEA nationals are already in possession of alternative visas, which do allow for study in the UK.
 It is the responsibility of interested applicants to check with local UK immigration authorities.

 ENGLISH LANGUAGE REQUIREMENTS